antarctica/PolarRoute/doc/source/sections/Configuration.rst

       }
    }

-The Configuration file is composed of three distict sections 'Mesh_info', 'Vessel', and 'Route_Info'.
+The Configuration file is composed of three distinct sections 'Mesh_info', 'Vessel', and 'Route_Info'.
-Each of these contain configuration infromation for the various stages of the route planning pipeline.
+Each of these contain configuration information for the various stages of the route planning pipeline.

 ^^^^^^^^^^^^^^^^^^
 Mesh_info
 ^^^^^^^^^^^^^^^^^^
-Mesh_info contains information required to build the discretised enviroment in which the route planner operates.
+Mesh_info contains information required to build the discretised environment in which the route planner operates.
 Information here dictates the region in which the mesh is constructed, the data contained within the mesh and how the mesh is split to a non-uniform resolution.